Funny moments for the Belgian Comics:

 Poet & Farmer: Snow!?

-In "Smurf Versus Smurf", when a North Smurf makes a divisory line between the halves of the village, he marks it inside the house of a Smurf.
+- In "Smurf Versus Smurf", when a Northern Smurf makes a dividing line between the halves of the village, he marks it inside the house of a Smurf.
 The poor Smurf must adapt to the idea of crossing the line (and changing his speech patterns accordingly) to do the most mundane tasks.

 Grouchy Smurf: Uh? but I haven't said anything yet!